BCJ2/Documentation-Modeling/README.md

-In this repository you will find documentation and models that I have created during my learning process.
+In this repository you will find documentation and models that I have created for past projects.

 Thank you for viewing my work.